mratose/cryptoAppComparison/README.md

  ## Service
   This handles the API calls.
     - CoinRestService calls the 2 APIs and returns a response.
     -CoinService stores the 4 crptocurrency for comparison in a list and iterates along with a call to all assets API as parameters to        the history API.
+This class is the entry point to get historical data.

  ##Template
   This includes my HTML file(home.htl and chart.html) for the web app to view chart

  ## Utility
 COntains a constant class that holds Constansts such as APIKey, Database parameters, APIPath which do not change.